 FAQ Section

-What is the best temperature to cook chicken on a sheet pan?
+What’s the best temperature to cook chicken on a sheet pan?

 Can you use frozen chicken in a sheet pan dinner?

-What to do if the veggies cook too quickly?
+What if the veggies cook too quick?

 Conclusion